Proofme-id/Documentation/api_errors.md

 ### 204	No Content
 The requested entity was canceled / deleted successfully.
 ### 400	Bad Request
-The ProofMe API was unable to understand your request.
+The Proofme API was unable to understand your request.
 There might be an error in your syntax.
 ### 401	Unauthorized
 Your request was not executed due to failed authentication.
 Check your API key.
 ### 403	Forbidden